sodiboo/niri-flake/docs.md

 When none of the connected outputs are explicitly focus-at-startup, niri will focus the first one sorted by name (same output sorting as used elsewhere in niri).

+## `programs.niri.settings.outputs.<name>.hot-corners`
+- type: `null or (submodule)`
+- default: `null`

+Hot corners allow you to put your mouse in the corner of an output to toggle the overview.
+This interaction also works while drag-and-dropping.

+By default, hot corner configuration is inherited from [`gestures.hot-corners`](#programsnirisettingsgestureshot-corners).
+You can use this option to explicitly set which hot corners you want to use on this output.

+Individual hot corners cannot be enabled/disabled separately.
+This option configures all four hot corners at once.

+## `programs.niri.settings.outputs.<name>.hot-corners.bottom-left`
+- type: `boolean`

+## `programs.niri.settings.outputs.<name>.hot-corners.bottom-right`
+- type: `boolean`

+## `programs.niri.settings.outputs.<name>.hot-corners.top-left`
+- type: `boolean`

+## `programs.niri.settings.outputs.<name>.hot-corners.top-right`
+- type: `boolean`

 ## `programs.niri.settings.outputs.<name>.mode`
 - type: `null or (submodule)`
 - default: `null`